ns1123/alluxio/docs/en/advanced/Security.md

 system object.
 1. [Client-Side Hadoop Impersonation](#client-side-hadoop-impersonation): Alluxio supports
 client-side Hadoop impersonation so the Alluxio client can access Alluxio on the behalf of the Hadoop user.
-This can be useful if the Alluxio client is part of an exising Hadoop service.
+This can be useful if the Alluxio client is part of an existing Hadoop service.
-1. [Auditing](#auditing): If `alluxio.master.audit.logging.enabled=true`, Alluxio file system
-maintains an audit log for user accesses to file metadata.
+1. [Auditing](#auditing): If enabled, the Alluxio filesystem writes an audit log for all user accesses.
 <!-- ALLUXIO CS ADD -->
 1. [Encryption](#encryption): Alluxio supports end-to-end data encryption, and TLS for network communication.
 <!-- ALLUXIO CS END -->